andrewrk/groovebasin/README.md

 Try out the [live demo](http://demo.groovebasin.com/).

-## Features
+## Feature Highlights

-* Fast, responsive UI.
+* Fast and responsive.
 It feels like a desktop app, not a web app.

-* Dynamic playlist mode which automatically queues random songs, favoring songs that have not been queued recently.
+* Dynamic Mode which automatically queues random songs, favoring songs that have not been queued recently.

 * Drag and drop upload.
 Drag and drop playlist editing.
-Rich keyboard shortcuts.
+Keyboard shortcuts galore.

 * Lazy multi-core
   [EBU R128 loudness scanning](http://tech.ebu.ch/loudness) (tags compatible